shinecastr/RAMEN/README.md

 4. Screw the Pi into the case from below
 5. Attach the screen to the Pi via  HDMI and USB
 6. Screw in the lid, securing the display

-Now connect the device with a USB-C power supply

 ## Setup and Configuration